rubillos/ByeByeMeta/README.md

 ## <a name="viewing"></a>Viewing your posts

 When the script is done, inside your `Output Folder` you should have three folders, `assets`, `entries`, and `media`, along with a file named `index.html`.
-Double clicking the `index.html` file should open it into your browser.
+This folder can be hosted on any web server.

+To view the files locally, there is a small web server script included.
+Double click the `localserver.command` file.
+Select the `Output Folder` above.
+A browser window will open for local viewing.

 You can use the navigation bar at the left to jump to any portion of any year.